ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 #### Feature evaluation
 {: #ac-integrate-ff-feature-evaluation}

 You can use the `feature.getCurrentValue(entityId, entityAttributes)` method to evaluate the value of the feature flag.
-You should pass an unique `entityId` as the parameter to perform the feature flag evaluation.
+Pass a unique `entityId` as the parameter to perform the feature flag evaluation.

 ##### Feature usage